polyfy/polylith/readme.md

 We think they will do a better job and give us the level of control, flexibility and power we need.

 Let's say we want to create an executable jar file out of the `command-line` environment.
-First, we can create a `scripts`directory at the workspace root and copy this [build-uberjar.sh](https://github.com/tengstrand/polylith/blob/master/scripts/build-uberjar.sh) to it:
+First, we create a `scripts`directory at the workspace root and copy this [build-uberjar.sh](https://github.com/tengstrand/polylith/blob/master/scripts/build-uberjar.sh) to it:
 ```sh
 example